mobilloper/Moloda/README.md

 ARC Compatibility
 ------------------

-KolodaView requires ARC.
+MolodaView requires ARC.

 Thread Safety
 --------------

-KolodaView is subclassed from UIView and - as with all UIKit components - it should only be accessed from the main thread.
-You may wish to use threads for loading or updating KolodaView contents or items, but always ensure that once your content has loaded, you switch back to the main thread before updating the KolodaView.
+MolodaView is subclassed from UIView and - as with all UIKit components - it should only be accessed from the main thread.
+You may wish to use threads for loading or updating MolodaView contents or items, but always ensure that once your content has loaded, you switch back to the main thread before updating the MolodaView.

 Installation
 --------------